BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ## Create a GreasedLine

-The easiest, prefered and recommended way to create a `GreasedLine` is to use the `CreateGreasedLine` function:
+The easiest, preferred and recommended way to create a `GreasedLine` is to use the `CreateGreasedLine` function:

 ```javascript
 function CreateGreasedLine(name: string, options: GreasedLineMeshBuilderOptions, materialOptions?: Nullable<GreasedLineMaterialBuilderOptions>, scene?: Nullable<Scene>)